 Nanophysics 1 - Quantum Nanoelectronics

 Electronic transport in nanostructures.
 The course will cover the following areas: concepts in electron transport, current flow in nanostructures, mesoscopic electron transport, the quantization of charge, flux, and conductance and their consequences for transport, Landauer (transmission) formalism, spin quantum bits (qubits) and spintronics.
-The chosen examples will include quantum wires, low dimensional semiconductor structures, quantum dots, graphene, carbon nanotubes, molecular transistors, coupled quantum dots, and other timely subjects in nanoelectronics.
-One session wil be devoted to nano fabrication.
+The chosen examples will include quantum wires, semiconductor nanostructures, quantum dots, graphene, carbon nanotubes, molecular transistors, coupled quantum dots, and other timely subjects in nanoelectronics.
+One session will be devoted to materials and nanofabrication.
 The course will combine textbook material with recent research reports and reviews.
-Students are expected to participate actively in this approach, eg by giving individual presentations of selected papers.
+Students are expected to participate actively in this approach, e.g. by giving individual presentations of selected papers.

 MSc Programme in Nanoscience